electronstudio/pygame-zero-book/chapters/1_graphics.md

 To create graphics for our games we will use [the Pygame Zero library](https://pygame-zero.readthedocs.io).
 You will find the documentation on the website useful!

 Co-ordinate diagram FIXME.
-Make sure you understand (x,y) co-ordinates(In maths this called a 'Cartesian coordinate system' and everything we do in Pygame Zero will use it)
+Make sure you understand (x,y) co-ordinates(In maths this called a 'Cartesian coordinate system' and everything we do in Pygame Zero will use it).

+\vspace{20mm}

 \noindent\begin{minipage}{\textwidth}